conduitt/clamm_spreads/readme.md

 They fetch on‑chain pool state + tick arrays, compute **BUY** (USD→BASE exact‑in) and **SELL** (BASE→USD exact‑out) quotes on that pool only, then print a summary and write a CSV.

 Quotes use **zero slippage tolerance** in the SDK calls.
 This measures pool‑native execution at size (fee + curve depth) without adding user‑side buffers.

-> **Scope / assumption**
-> These probes are intended for **USD pools** (USDC on one side).
-If the pool doesn’t include USDC, the scripts still run and prices are reported as QUOTE per BASE (not true USD).
-Extending to non‑USD pools requires adding an oracle to convert the quote asset to USD.

 ---